royriojas/bundly/README.md

 ========================================================

 Options:
-  -u, --use-cache           Whether or not to remember the files and contents and only operate on the changed files to create incremental builds
+  -u, --use-cache           Whether or not to remember the files and contents and only operate on the changed files to create incremental builds.
+By default
-  -w, --watch               Continuosly watch for changes of the files and do incremental builds -m, --minimize            Whether to minimize or not the output or not.
+                            is true - default: true -w, --watch               Continuosly watch for changes of the files and do incremental builds -m, --minimize            Whether to minimize or not the output or not.
 By default is `false`.
-When the flag is set both the non minimified and minified
-                            versions will be created
+When the flag is set both the non minimified and minified versions will be created